Assessing student learning in quantum computing: Lessons from developing a test item on phase kickback: Introduction

 \subsection{Quantum Computing Conceptual Survey}

 As part of a larger project on student thinking about quantum computing, we have developed a closed-form, multiple-choice conceptual assessment called the Quantum Computing Conceptual Survey (QCCS) \cite{Meyer:2025QCCS,Meyer:2025Thesis}.
 We intend for QCCS to provide a reliable means for assessing student learning across diverse course contexts.
 This instrument was informed by instructor perspectives \cite{Meyer:2022PhysRev} and early studies of student reasoning in quantum computing contexts (e.g.\ \cite{Passante:2015,Wan:2019,Meyer:2021PERC,Meyer:2022PERC,Kushimo:2023}).
 Content coverage was defined and constrained via a survey of faculty teaching introductory quantum information science courses, selecting only topics assessed by at least 80\% of the $N=68$ surveyed faculty \cite{Meyer:2024EPJ}.
 The instrument has undergone iterative cycles of validation and refinement based on both statistical analysis as well as student and instructor interviews \cite{Meyer:2025QCCS}.

-The QCCS item we focus on in this paper centers ideas critical to phase kickback, though we anticipate the insights discussed should be broadly applicable across physics and PER.
-Phase kickback is a conceptually challenging element in many quantum algorithms with no straightforward analog in classical computing \cite{Kaye:2007}.
-While the reader need not fully understand phase kickback to appreciate the gist of this article, we provide a brief overview for those interested.
+Note that this paper is \textit{not} intended to be a detailed argument for the validity and reliability of the QCCS; please instead refer to Ref.~\cite{Meyer:2025QCCS}.